osohq/oso/docs/getting-started/list-filtering/index.rst

 How it works
 ============

-Let's take our authorization rule from above: a user may view a post if it was created by a friend:
+Imagine the following authorization rule.
+A user is allowed to view any public social media posts as well as their own private posts:

 .. code-block:: polar

-  allow(user, "view", post) if post.creator in user.friends;
+  allow(user, "view", post) if
+      post.access_level = "public" or
+      post.creator = user;

-For a particular user, we can ask two fundamental questions:
+For a particular user, we can ask two fundamental questions in the context of the above rule:

 1. Is that user allowed to view a specific post, say, ``Post{id: 1}``?
 2. Which posts is that user allowed to view?